-The police squad car take-down lights are visible in the rear-view mirror.
+The police squad car take-down lights are visible in the rearview mirror.
 Now what?

-DWI Stop: The Police Officer Approaches the Vehicle
+DWI Stop: Police Officer Approaches Vehicle

 We train police to observe all of your actions, and note any that could support suspicion of impairment.
 And they ignore the rest.
-At this phase these include:
+At this phase, these include:

 - odor of alcohol

-- eyes – “bloodshot, watery”
+- eyes, “bloodshot, watery”

-- couldn’t find or fumbled with driver’s license and insurance card
+- fumbled for driver’s license, insurance card

 What are some potentially effective countermeasures to a DWI stop, then?
 If the window is open about an inch – that is enough to pass through the drivers license and insurance card; but not enough to expose the odor of alcohol.
 You can initially refuse to lower the window.
 This forces the officer command you to do so; making it difficult for them to argue you did so voluntarily.

 It’s a good idea to have the drivers license and insurance card ready in hand immediately after stopping.
 Do so well before the police officer walks up to the vehicle to request them.
 They are in your hands already, which are in plain sight on the steering wheel.
-(Police ask for your license and proof of insurance, then attempt to distract you with more questions while you get them,)
+(Police ask for your license and proof of insurance, then try to distract you with more questions while you get them,)